 Make or Break has worked across gallery, institution, festival and community contexts to produce a range of process-based projects that are co-authored with the communities they intersect with.
 These have included creating experimental economies that address precarity and privilege; unveiling speculative monuments; celebrating the invisible labour of strangers and facilitating conversations and workshops as alternatives to traditional forms of research.
 Make or Break is passionate about exposing invisible labour and deploying artistic methods to question and challenge the social and political systems that influence lives and livelihoods.
-Make or Break is a collaboration between artists Connie Anthes and Rebecca Gallo, based in Sydney, Australia on unceded Gadigal and Darug lands.
+Make or Break is a collaboration between artists Connie Anthes and Rebecca Gallo, living and working on unceded Gadigal, Bidjigal and Burramattagal lands in Sydney, Australia. ______________________________ Contact: makeorbreakart[at]gmail.com // Instagram: @make.or.break

 A bridge is a metaphor for a state of becoming, a mingling of life and death, a connecting point, and a tacit reminder that the land on which the Yokohama Museum of Art stands has been stolen from the salt and the sea.
 Make or Break is prompting - through image, storytelling and instruction - a series of 6 Actions for Bridges for people to try.
 These actions will reshape the relations of bodies and worlds and the water that passes between, beneath and through.
 By collecting audience responses, Make or Break hopes to understand how our relations with the world are unfolding and changing at this moment in time.